sagemath/trac_to_gh/Issue 8712.md

 # Issue 8712: Use `optparse` in sage -merge for increased usability.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8712

 Original creator: timdumol